DINA-Web/guidelines/DINA-Web-UI-Guidelines.md

 Requirements fo the fonts used in DINA applications:

 * Support for wide variety of languages and characters.
+* Open license is required
+* Web fonts and TTF versions should exist (or be possible to create) for use on Windows, Linux, Mac providing same appearance regardless of OS used
 * A serif, a sans serif and a fixed width “console font” should be part of the style.
 Those three types of fonts should harmonize.
-*   Web fonts and TTF versions should exist (or be possible to create) for use on Windows, Linux, Mac providing same appearance regardless of OS used
-*   Open license is required

 **TODO**: Select the font(s).
+Or decide tor rely on Bootstrap or other theme.
+See User management module.

 Possible fonts: